• Skip to primary navigation

 Canape tasters at the Wurst Hauss

 As the oldest operating brewery in Australia, there’s plenty to love about the Cascade Brewery.
-The beautiful building that the brewery operates from is special and of course, I’ll admit being rather fond of a few of their ales as well.
-Many of these beers can’t be found outside of Tasmania so it’s a great place to spend the afternoon testing out some new flavours.
+The beautiful building that the brewery operates from is special, and of course, we will admit to being rather fond of a few of their ales as well.
+Many of these beers can’t be found outside of Tasmania, so it’s a great place to spend the afternoon testing out some new flavours.
 Tours are also conducted here daily.

 Beer flight as part of the tour at Cascade Brewery